mntzrr/cap/README.md

        -a, --all
               paste all flagged

-       -p [INDEX]
+       -p [INDEX|RANGE]
-              paste only most recently flagged or a specific item in the list
+              paste only most recently flagged or a specific item in the list or all items within a range

        -d INDEX|RANGE
-              remove a flagged item from the list or all items within range
+              remove a flagged item from the list or all items within a range

        --clear
               clear all flagged